HeavenOSK/flutter_redux_navigator/README.md

 # redux_navigator

-A [Redux](https://pub.dartlang.org/packages/redux) middleware for Navigator of Flutter.
+A [Redux](https://pub.dartlang.org/packages/redux) middleware for Navigator of Flutter & utils to add custom behavior of Navigator controls.

 This package is built to work with [Redux.dart](https://pub.dartlang.org/packages/redux) 3.0.0+.

 ## navigatorMiddleware

   * `navigatorMiddleware` - A function that returns bundle of Navigator related middleware.
+You can also add more custom middleware by using `NavigatorMiddlewareCallback`.
+  * `NavigatorMiddlewareBuilder` - A builder class for navigatorMiddleware.
+You can define custom behaviors with it.

 ## Dart Version
   * Dart 2.2.3+